 EDOCS lets you search a database of Daily Digest entries for FCC documents posted to the FCC web site since March 1996.
 EDOCS displays information about documents in three formats: full record, condensed record, and Citator.
 The full record displays all indexing information contained in the system for each retrieved document, while the condensed format displays an abbreviated version of the same information.
 The Citator format displays citations to the FCC Record Index, FCC Reports 2nd Series, and the Federal Register.
 The database contains citations for documents back to 1982.
 The EDOCS query works with any data element or combination of data elements.
 Using more search terms will give a more precise result.
 Presently, the query searches on words that appeared in the Daily Digest title and in the description for each document, not on the full text of each document.

 The FCC updates on a daily basis, a cummulative set of EDOCS-based "Document Indexes" that offer a detailed FTP-style listing of Public Notices, Orders, News Releases, etc., arranged by Bureau/Office for all documents that have been entered into EDOCS since January 2000.
-Although the best way to find specific FCC documents is through an EDOCS Search, the Document Indexes provide an alternative general listing that improves upon the basic FTP-style listings that were used prior to 2000.
+Although the best way to find specific FCC documents is through an EDOCS Search, the Document Indexes provide an alternative general listing.

 This web application allows you to search many different FCC licensing databases from one place.
 Databases include Universal Licensing System, Experimental, Cable Operations, Mass Media and International Bureau.
 You can query on many combinations of site and administrative data to find licenses and applications.
 General Menu Reports acts as a portal to each individual database’s context specific license pages.